-Filmmaker Ernest M. Whiteman III is a returning Road Scholar.
-He is a dynamic speaker, experienced in presented to diverse audiences in a wide range of venues.
-He has a passion for examining and sharing how Native peoples are depicted in media.
-His program makes correlations between how Native peoples are depicted in various forms of media and why the United States treats Native peoples the way they do.
+Ernest has a passion for examining and sharing how Native peoples are depicted in media.
+An experienced and dynamic presenter for diverse audiences in a wide range of venues, his program makes correlations between how Native peoples are depicted in media and the treatment of Native peoples in the U.S.

 “Are you watching closely?”